 Harrod’s core clientele is likely to be highly mobile, hence the airport locations, and also passing through other luxury shopping destinations such as the high-end mall in Singapore where the Harrods boutique is located.

-After this initial venture within the top tier, the chain has taken a more eclectic approach to picking markets.
-In the last decade, it has opened restaurants in Mexico, the tiny state of Kuwait, Peru, Costa Rica and the Philippines.
+After this initial venture within the top tier, the chain has taken a more eclectic approach to pick markets.
+In the last decade, it has opened restaurants in Mexico, the tiny state of Kuwait, Peru, Costa Rica, and the Philippines.
 This seems like a muddled mix of market categories but there seems a logical strategy afoot.